raa0121/shark/README.md

 make the file executable with `chmod +x <file-name>`.

 If run from a terminal, use the `-h` argument to see available options.
-Currently there's only a `-size` argument which changes how big your shark will be rendered.
-Windows users can create a shortcut which lets you specify your desired arguments.
+Windows users can [create a shortcut][7] to save their desired arguments.

 # Compile from source